samblenny/ime_engine/README.md

 vocabulary lists.

-**Romanization:** Text from a writing system that does not use the Latin alphabet can be romanized by following some system of rules for transliterating that writing into words spelled with the Latin alphabet.
+**Romanization:** Text from a writing system that does not use the Latin alphabet can be *romanized* by following some system of rules for transliterating that writing into words spelled with the Latin alphabet.

-**SRS:** Spaced Repetition (SRS) is a system developed by Dr. Pitt's Wozniak for efficiently learning and remembering large vocabulary lists.
+**SRS:** Spaced Repetition (SRS) is a system developed by Dr. Piotr Wozniak for efficiently learning and remembering large vocabulary lists.